b-cubed-eu/documentation/src/content/docs/guides/data-quality.md

 This step is descriptive and diagnostic.
 Its purpose is to understand how the data are distributed and structured before defining analytical constraints or exclusion rules.

-1. Examine the **spatial distribution** of observations to ensure the study area is well covered and that data density is sufficient for the chosen grid resolution.
+1. Examine the **spatial distribution** within the occurrence cube to ensure the study area is well covered and that data density is sufficient for the chosen grid resolution.

 2. Summarise **coordinate uncertainty** to quantify the proportion of missing or large uncertainties.

-3. Inspect the **temporal distribution** of observations to identify gaps, irregularities, or strong drop-offs in recent years.
+3. Inspect the **temporal distribution** within the occurrence cube to identify gaps, irregularities, or strong drop-offs in recent years.

 4. Perform **basic taxonomic checks**, including counts of species, identification of unlinked accepted names, and detection of unexpected or implausible occurrences that may indicate misidentifications or taxonomic inconsistencies.